 Hepatitis B virus, or HBV, can cause potentially life-threatening liver infection.
 The virus is transmitted through contact with the blood or other bodily fluids of an infected person.
-It is estimated that 240 million people worldwide are chronically infected, and 15-25% of patients with chronic HBV infection develop chronic liver disease, including cirrhosis, liver cancer, or liver decompensation.
-It is also estimated that more than 780,000 people die every year due to complications of HBV.
+It is estimated that approximately 250 million people worldwide are chronically infected, and 15-25% of patients with chronic HBV infection develop chronic liver disease, including cirrhosis, liver cancer, or liver decompensation.
+It is also estimated that more than 885,000 people worldwide died in 2015 due to complications of HBV.
 Estimates for the total number of persons chronically infected with HBV in the U.S. vary but generally range between 0.5 million and 2.0 million.
 Combining U.S., Japan, and major EU populations, estimates of HBV prevalence have been as high as 4.9 million.

 Current approaches to treatment include interferon therapy and/or inhibitors of HBV reverse transcriptase, the enzyme responsible for viral DNA synthesis, which is necessary for HBV replication.
-Treatment with interferon offers modest cure rates, and is accompanied by serious side effects.
+Treatment with interferon offers modest cure rates, and is accompanied by serious side effects, including flu-like symptoms, fatigue, headache and nausea.
 Reverse transcriptase inhibitors can be very effective at suppressing the virus but often require lifelong therapy and rarely result in full eradication of the virus from the liver.
 New treatments that can provide functional cures to chronically-infected patients are urgently needed.